-- There is a somewhat double penalty, the cost is $250,000 over the lifetime of the business more than a White male peer in start up costs; both direct and indirect cost.
-This cost manifests itself in banks charging minority women a higher interest rate, and in less access to team-based accelerators, which guarantees cohorts minimum funding amounts as well as access to free or subsidized professional services.
+- There is a somewhat double penalty, the cost is $250,000 over the lifetime of the business, more than a White male peer in start-up costs; both direct and indirect costs.
+This cost manifests itself in banks charging minority women a higher interest rate, and less access to team-based accelerators, which guarantees cohorts minimum funding amounts as well as access to free or subsidized professional services.

-- To target black women owned businesses in selected markets on financial literacy, training, preparedness, recovery services and information
+- To educate Black women owned businesses in select markets on financial literacy, training, preparedness, recovery services and information

 - To create a pipeline of positive banking relationships with national affiliates and CDFI’s